edgarcltop/prima/README.md

 # Prima

-This repository is fine-tuned to conse multi-agent tasks, we also recommend an optimized implementation of QMIX: https://github.com/marlbenchmark/off-policy.
+This repository is fine-tuned to conse multi-agent tasks, we also recommend an optimized implementation.

 ## Finetuned-QMIX